-- (1) Juvenile probation officers shall make documented efforts to locate a probationer that is believed to have absconded. - (2) A supervising officer shall consider the following risk factors in determining the time frame necessary to file a petition to revoke probation and request that the court issue a warrant once an officer has reason to believe that a probationer has absconded supervision: - (a) Probationer's general history; - (b) History of violence, including weapons use; - (c) History of drug or alcohol abuse; - (d) History of mental illness; - (e) Offense history; - (f) Supervision history; - (g) Illegal use of drugs or alcohol; - (h) Failure to participate in or complete treatment; - (i) Current or recent patterns of avoiding officer contact; - (j) Emotional or mental instability or distress on the part of the probationer or the family unit, including evidence of domestic violence; or - (k) Current or recent unstable pattern of employment, residence, or associations. - (3) If the absconder is on standard probation supervision and is not located within 90 days, the supervising probation officer shall file a petition to revoke probation and request that the court issue a warrant.
+- f.
+Exercise general supervision and observation over juveniles on probation, enforcing all court orders and emphasizing probationer accountability, and notify the court when probationer conduct displays an inability or unwillingness to comply with the conditions of probation and all court orders. - (1) Juvenile probation officers shall make documented efforts to locate a probationer that is believed to have absconded. - (2) A supervising officer shall consider the following risk factors in determining the time frame necessary to file a petition to revoke probation and request that the court issue a warrant once an officer has reason to believe that a probationer has absconded supervision: - (a) Probationer's general history; - (b) History of violence, including weapons use; - (c) History of drug or alcohol abuse; - (d) History of mental illness; - (e) Offense history; - (f) Supervision history; - (g) Illegal use of drugs or alcohol; - (h) Failure to participate in or complete treatment; - (i) Current or recent patterns of avoiding officer contact; - (j) Emotional or mental instability or distress on the part of the probationer or the family unit, including evidence of domestic violence; or - (k) Current or recent unstable pattern of employment, residence, or associations. - (3) If the absconder is on standard probation supervision and is not located within 90 days, the supervising probation officer shall file a petition to revoke probation and request that the court issue a warrant.
 The supervising probation officer shall file the petition to revoke sooner, based on local departmental policies, the circumstances surrounding the case and the need for community protection. - (4) If the absconder is on intensive probation supervision and is not located within 72 hours, the intensive probation officer shall file a petition to revoke probation no later than the next business day and request that the court issue a warrant.
 The supervising probation officer shall file the petition to revoke sooner, based on local departmental policies, the circumstances surrounding the case and the need for community protection. - (5) Probation officers shall make documented efforts to locate the absconder until the absconder is located pursuant to local departmental policy. - g.
 Ensure that juveniles placed on probation pay restitution and probation fees as ordered and establish monthly payment schedules which emphasize payment of restitution and probation fees in the absence of specific court-ordered monthly payment schedules. - h.
 Conduct a risk needs assessment on every juvenile supervised within 30 days if not completed during the pre-dispositional process.
-The result of the assessment shall be used to establish a level of supervision for the juvenile and formulate a supervision plan. - i.
-Closely monitor school attendance and performance.
+The result of the assessment shall be used to establish a level of supervision for the juvenile and formulate a supervision plan.

-- j.
+- i.
+Closely monitor school attendance and performance. - j.
 Assist those juveniles authorized to work in the United States who are seeking employment and closely monitor employment of probationers. - k.
 Involve the parent or guardian in the rehabilitation and treatment of the juvenile. - 1.
 Provide or arrange for appropriate supervision of juveniles performing community service. - m.
-Petition the court to revoke the probation of a juvenile who has been placed on probation for an offense involving the purchase, possession, or consumption of spirituous liquor or a violation of Title 13, Chapter 34, and has at least twice committed a violation of a condition of probation by consuming spirituous liquor or using a drug listed in A.R.S. § 13-3404, if there is probable cause to believe that the juvenile has subsequently consumed any spirituous liquor or drug listed in § 13-3401.
+Petition Bring before the court, at another scheduled proceeding, including a drug court proceeding, or by filing a new petition, to revoke the probation of a juvenile who has been placed on probation for an offense involving the purchase, possession, or consumption of spirituous liquor or a violation of Title 13, Chapter 34, and has at least twice committed a violation of a condition of probation by consuming spirituous liquor or using a drug listed in A.R.S. § 13-3404, if there is the officer has probable cause to believe that the juvenile has subsequently the probationer consumed any spirituous liquor or used any drug listed in A.R.S. § 13-3401 for the third or subsequent time while on probation.